 Greenhills Shopping Center

 If you are into shopping so much, this is a place that you shouldn’t miss.
 You can find almost everything there, from bags and pearls to inexpensive knock-off shoes and shirts.
 You can shop till you drop, exploring the place to your heart content.
-If you are tired with window shopping, you can wind down and enjoy the foods – the places have its own modern dining spot so no need to worry about getting hungry.
+If you are tired of window shopping, you can wind down and enjoy the foods – the places have their own modern dining spot so no need to worry about getting hungry.
 If you don’t like shopping, you can watch a movie at the cinema.
-This shopping centre is accessible by bus or jeepney so it is relatively easy to reach.
+This shopping center is accessible by bus or jeepney so it is relatively easy to reach.

 Mall of Asia

 It isn’t only the biggest shopping malls in Manila, but it is the biggest one in the Philippines.
 What can you find there?
 Everything!
 You can find restaurants, shops (many of them), cinemas, IMAX theatre, and also bars.
 Another interesting thing about this place is the Esplanade, which is located behind the mall.
-If you go there at night, you can enjoy the marvellous view of the city.
+If you go there at night, you can enjoy the marvelous view of the city.
 And yes, you can also enjoy Manila Bay sight when it is sunset.
 If you want to go there, just use the MRT heading to Taft Terminal Station.
 Then continue with jeepney to Mall of Asia.